 The Production of Zillij

 The production of zillij often includes multiple artists that have a variety of skill sets, while results in a piece of art without a single attributed artist.
 The skills needed are planning, drafting, and producing clay tiles.
 The artists often go through a labored process of training, discipline and practice.
 You can find the masterpieces featured in public water fountains in the medina of Fes.

 The artists who maintain and restore zillij installations have long remembered the lineage of master artisans that have comes before them.
 Restoring art is quite a job because, as an artist, you need to possess a level of self-discipline to be able to stay true to the original artists work.
 The art is of public consumption and cannot be attributed to any one artist, which is lending beauty, wonder and awe to the mundane act of collecting water.

-You can find Moroccan art such as mosaics, tiles and ceramics at the online store of Treasures of Morocco.
+You can find Moroccan art such as mosaics, zillij, tiles and ceramics at the online store of Moroccan Furniture.
 We carry a variety of Moroccan imports that are hand-picked in the streets of Morocco by our owners.
-Browse through the amazing accessories, traditional clothing, home furnishings and more.
-Also, read our blog to learn more about the history and more information on Morocco culture
+Browse through the amazing accessories, traditional clothing, home furnishings and more at Moroccan Furniture.
+Also, read our blog to learn more about the history and more information on Morocco culture or contact us.